adhy-p/adhy-p.github.io/content/posts/arch.md

 I used `fdisk` to create the partitions, but other tools such as `parted` can be used as well.
 I allocated 8GB of swap space and allocated the rest of the disk for the root partition.

 > Note: If you are not familiar, the swap space is a location in your disk that can be used as memory (additional RAM, free real estate!).
 However, it is very very slow and will only be used when your RAM is full.
-In other words, if you are seeing that your swap space is contantly being used, maybe it is a good time to upgrade your RAM.
+In other words, if you are seeing that your swap space is constantly being used, maybe it is a good time to upgrade your RAM.

 ```
 root# lsblk